Can’t prioritize customer support without payment data?

 And… you’re done!
 Now, you’re looping through all of your Stripe records, checking to make sure they are associated with your Salesforce contracts, associating them if they aren’t already, and then mapping in attributes from the subscription on each Stripe account.
 Use this knowledge to expand on this case, dig deeper into your Stripe account, and map in more attributes.

-If you’d like to create a workflow like this one in Tray.io, request a free trial.
+If you’d like to create a workflow like this one in Tray.io, request a demo.

 Get updates from the Tray.io blog directly to your inbox